MarcvdSluys/org-agenda-list-clocktimes/README.md

 ## Known issues ##

 * The keywords used (and to be removed from headlines) are hardcoded.
+* Headers listed are not in chronological order (though multiple clock times per header are).

 ## Author and licence ##